Alberta Centennial Addiction & Mental Health Research Chairs

 The Alberta Centennial Addiction and Mental Health Research Chairs Program is a cornerstone of the Alberta Addiction and Mental Health Research Partnership Program.

 The aim of the Chairs Program is to attract quality mid- to -senior career scholars to the province with the expectation that through their leadership, links between researchers and Alberta Health Services will be strengthened which will in turn increase the quality and output of addiction and mental health research findings, and improved translation of research findings into practice.
-The Research Chairs will play a vital role in advancing knowledge in addiction and mental health through research and teaching activities as well as assisting in decreasing the stigma surrounding mental illness by increasing awareness and understanding.
+The Research Chairs play a vital role in advancing knowledge in addiction and mental health through research and teaching activities as well as assisting in decreasing the stigma surrounding addiction and mental illness by increasing awareness and understanding.

 The anticipated outcomes of the Chairs Program, from short- to long-term, are as follows: